-Today you are being asked to support SB 250 and once again you are being advised that the measure will not result in additional reimbursements to local governments; the proponents now say that "the bill will be self-funding through the penalties it imposes."
-Please be advised that there is no place in the United States where such a theory has ever proven true.
-In the face of punitive ordinances, what happens instead and can be documented in repeated instances is that many people give up their pets or do not reclaim them when they are impounded due to the high fees involved.
+Proponents claim that SB 250 will not be expensive for local governments because they will be given the option of using existing programs to implement this mandate and impose penalties to offset any new costs.
+Please be advised that there is no place in the United States where this theoretical assumption has worked in practice.
+In the face of punitive ordinances, what happens instead (and can be documented in repeated instances) is that many people give up their pets or do not reclaim them when they are impounded due to the high fees involved.
 This leaves pets to occupy our animal shelters until they are either adopted if they are lucky or euthanized if they are not.
 Because of this well-established pattern, the economic impact of SB 250 could be devastating to California.
 If only 1,000 such pets are relinquished or left unclaimed in animal shelters, for instance, the cost to California would be more than \$60,000, but that's just a fraction of the actual number of additional animals that will be abandoned and euthanized in California shelters as a result of SB 250.